dmor1928/dmor1928/README.md

-Interested in machine learning, web applications and physics modelling
+Interested in ml, web apps and physics modelling

-Currently developing a nutrition tracker web application 💚
+Currently developing a nutrition tracker 💚